singularityware/singularityware.github.io/pages/docs/user-docs/docs-bootstrap.md

 ---
 title: The Bootstrap Definition
 sidebar: user_docs
-permalink: bootstrap-image
+permalink: docs-bootstrap
 toc: false
 folder: docs
 ---

 {% include toc.html %}

 The process of *bootstrapping* a Singularity container is equivalent to describing a recipe for the container creation.
-There are several recipe formats that Singularity supports, but only the primary format of version 2.2 will be documented here.
+There are several recipe formats that Singularity supports, but only the primary format of version 2.3 will be documented here.
+If you want a general overview with examples, see <a href="/bootstrap-image">Bootstrapping an Image</a>.
+The detailed options for each of the header and sections are provided here.

-## Best Practices for Bootstrapping
-When bootstrapping a container, it is best to consider the following:

-1. Install packages, programs, data, and files into operating system locations (e.g. not `/home`, `/tmp`, or any other directories that might get commonly binded on).
-2. If you require any special environment variables to be defined, add them the `/environment` file inside the container.
-3. Files should never be owned by actual users, they should always be owned by a system account (UID < 500).
-4. Ensure that the container's `/etc/passwd`, `/etc/group`, `/etc/shadow`, and no other sensitive files have anything but the bare essentials within them.
-5. Do all of your bootstrapping via a definition file instead of manipulating the containers by hand (with the `--writable` options), this ensures greatest possibility of reproducibility and mitigates the *black box effect*.

-## The Bootstrap Definition File
-There are multiple sections of the Singularity bootstrap definition file:

-1. **Header**: The Header describes the core operating system to bootstrap within the container.
-Here you will configure the base operating system features that you need within your container.
-Examples of this include, what distribution of Linux, what version, what packages must be part of a core install.
-2. **Sections**: The reset of the definition is comprised of sections or blobs of data.
-Each section is defined by a `%` character followed by the name of the particular section.
-All sections are optional.

-### The header fields:
+## The header fields:

-#### Bootstrap:
+### Bootstrap:
 The `Bootstrap: ` keyword identifies the Singularity module that will be used for building the core components of the operating system.
 There are several supported modules at the time of this writing:

 ##### **yum**